 It makes sense that someone would be more prone to getting sick on vacation. 🤒 Eating differently, getting less sleep, all while burning more energy in new places and around new people means new exposure to germs.
 Because of this, we try and do what we can to take steps to ensure that we're naturally boosting our immunity as much as possible.
 Sicknesses may strike regardless of what we do, but since these things have been scientifically proven to be immune boosters, I feel it can't hurt to try them!

 Giving your kids a high quality children's multivitamin is a good to implement into your daily routine but it's especially important on vacation when kids' nutrition isn't exactly on point.
-We take these Plexus children's family chewables.
+We take these SmartyPants Kids Complete Fiber Multivitamin with wild caught fish oil.
+I've researched children's vitamins extensively.
+These are very high quality and affordable.
 Unfortunately, most of the vitamins in conventional grocery stores are made with harmful ingredients.
-(Disclaimer: I am a distributor for Plexus and I am confident to say this because we researched a variety of children's vitamins and have come to trust this company.
-We use many of their products ourselves.)

 There's been a lot of buzz lately about the importance of gut health.
 Maintaining a healthy gut is essential to ward off germs.
 Because of this, we give the kids probiotics, especially on vacation.
-I break open these pills and sprinkle them into a little applesauce in the mornings with their breakfast.
-These specific probiotics are not marketed as being for kids; however, I've consulted with a midwife/certified nutritionist about this and her suggestion is to give 1/2 of a capsule to each child.
-In order to conserve our probiotics and save some money, I use 1 capsule for all three of my kids.
-They don't even taste it when mixed with the applesauce!
-A little bit of probiotics each day are better than nothing!
+I sprinkle the recommended dose into a little applesauce in the mornings with their breakfast.
+Garden of life is a very reputable vitamin company.
+Their kid's probiotic powder is certified organic and is also gluten and soy free.

 When sickness does strike on vacation, being prepared with a thermometer, dye free children's Motrin and some raw camu camu powder can help ensure you return back to health quickly!
 Camu fruit is the highest documented source of vitamin C and it's safe enough for the tiniest members of your family.